 While Wave and Xero are solid solutions for your accounting needs, Bonsai is the right choice for freelancers.
 It is designed with the solo professional in mind, making sure that you receive due payments from clients quickly and accurately.

 Bonsai offers an unprecedented level of automatization that makes mundane tasks a breeze.
 It supports 180 different currencies and international payments, which makes it a solution applicable worldwide.
-Bonsai also provides you with contract templates and e-signatures.
+Bonsai also provides you with freelance invoice template, retainer agreement, and online signature maker.

 These features save you a ton of time and effort that you can instead invest in the truly important work for developing your professional path as a freelancer.